Battle of Stalingrad: Initial attack

-David Glantz indicated that four hard-fought battles – collectively known as the Kotluban Operations – north of Stalingrad, where the Soviets made their greatest stand, decided Germany's fate before the Nazis ever set foot in the city itself, and were a turning point in the war.
-Beginning in late August, continuing in September and into October, the Soviets committed between two and four armies in hastily coordinated and poorly controlled attacks against the Germans' northern flank.
-The actions resulted in more than 200,000 Soviet Army casualties but did slow the German assault.
+German forces first clashed with the Stalingrad Front on 17 July on the distant approaches to Stalingrad, in the bend of the Don.
+A significant clash in the early stages of the battle was fought at Kalach, in which the Germans "had had to pay a high cost in men and materiel ... left on the Kalatch [sic] battlefield were numerous burnt-out or shot-up German tanks".
+Military historian David Glantz indicated that four hard-fought battles – collectively known as the Kotluban Operations – north of Stalingrad, where the Soviets made their greatest stand, decided Germany's fate before the Nazis ever set foot in the city itself, and were a turning point in the war.
+Beginning in late August and lasting into October, the Soviets committed between two and four armies in hastily coordinated and poorly controlled attacks against the Germans' northern flank.
+The actions resulted in over 200,000 Soviet Army casualties but did slow the German assault.

+The Germans formed bridgeheads across the Don on 20 August, with the 295th and 76th Infantry Divisions enabling the XIVth Panzer Corps "to thrust to the Volga north of Stalingrad."
+The German 6th Army was only a few dozen kilometres from Stalingrad.
+The 4th Panzer Army, ordered south on 13 July to block the Soviet retreat with the 17th Army and the 1st Panzer Army, had turned northwards alone to help take the city from the south.
+17th Army and 1st Panzer Army were transferred to the new Army Group A and continued towards the Caucasus.
+On 19 August, German forces were in position to launch an attack on the city.

-On 23 August the 6th Army reached the outskirts of Stalingrad in pursuit of the 62nd and 64th Armies, which had fallen back into the city.
-Kleist later said after the war:
+On 23 August, the 6th Army reached the outskirts of Stalingrad in pursuit of the 62nd and 64th Armies, which had fallen back into the city.
+Kleist said after the war:

-The Soviets had enough warning of the German advance to ship grain, cattle, and railway cars across the Volga out of harm's way, but Stalin refused to evacuate the 400,000 civilian residents of Stalingrad.
+The Soviets had enough warning of the German advance to ship grain, cattle, and railway cars across the Volga out of harm's way.
 This "harvest victory" left the city short of food even before the German attack began.
-Before the Heer reached the city itself, the Luftwaffe had cut off shipping on the Volga, vital for bringing supplies into the city.
-Between 25 and 31 July, 32 Soviet ships were sunk, with another nine crippled.
+Before the Heer reached the city itself, the Luftwaffe had cut off shipping on the Volga.
+In the days between 25 and 31 July, 32 Soviet ships were sunk, with another nine crippled.

-The battle began with the heavy bombing of the city by Generaloberst Wolfram von Richthofen's Luftflotte 4.
-Some 1,000 tons of bombs were dropped in 48 hours, more than in London at the height of the Blitz.
-At least 90% of the city's housing stock was obliterated.
-The exact number of civilians killed is unknown but was most likely very high.
-Around 40,000 civilians were taken to Germany as slave workers, some fled during battle and a small number were evacuated by the Soviets, but by February 1943 only 10,000 to 60,000 civilians were still alive.
-Much of the city was smashed to rubble, although some factories continued production while workers joined in the fighting.
+Generaloberst Wolfram von Richthofen's Luftflotte 4 dropped some 1,000 tons of bombs on 23 August, with the aerial attack on Stalingrad being the most single intense aerial bombardment at that point on the Eastern Front, and the heaviest bombing raid that had ever taken place on the Eastern Front.
+At least 90% of the city's housing stock was obliterated as a result.
 The Stalingrad Tractor Factory continued to turn out T-34 tanks up until German troops burst into the plant.
-The 369th (Croatian) Reinforced Infantry Regiment was the only non-German unit selected by the Wehrmacht to enter Stalingrad city during assault operations.
-It fought as part of the 100th Jäger Division.
+The 369th (Croatian) Reinforced Infantry Regiment was the only non-German unit selected by the Wehrmacht to enter Stalingrad city during assault operations, with it fighting as part of the 100th Jäger Division.